DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture9.md

   - Foreclosure rate to go to 50%
 - “Money good” investments created by pooling thousands of risky mortgages

+- Collateralised debt obligations (CDO’s)
+  - Pool of MBS tranches, pools of pools
+  - Toxic Waste
+  - Low-rated, high risk tranches, bundle together, re-tranche which creates a new AAA rated bond
+- How do CDO’s get re-rated?
+- Popularity of MBS drove investors to want more securities
+  - More interesting mortgage products came to market
+  - House prices booming   - some markets seeing doubling in house prices in as short as 12 months

 ### Global Financial Crisis
 - What is the source of the GFC?